Historic Music Venues In Los Angeles

 www.troubadour.com

-Originally a coffee shop in 1957, the Troubadour is among the most famous music venues in Los Angeles.
-Despite having a capacity of just 500, this nightclub is well known for elevating the careers of many top name acts.
+Originally a coffee shop in 1957, the Troubadour is among the most famous live music venues in Los Angeles.
+Despite having a capacity of just 500, this nightclub is well known for elevating the careers of many top-name acts.
 For instance, the Byrds, Buffalo Springfield, Carole King, and Joni Mitchell made memorable performances in their early years.
-What’s more, Elton John’s first ever American appearance here.
+What’s more, Elton John’s first-ever American appearance here.
 Furthermore, Don Henley and Glenn Frey of the Eagles met here.
-That’s not to mention a couple of odd encounters between staff members and John Lennon.
+That’s not to mention a few odd encounters between staff members and John Lennon.

 The Troubadour in More Recent Times

-In the following years were music acts like Guns N’ Roses, Mötley Crüe, Radiohead and Fiona Apple.
-Fast forward to the 21st century with more big acts like Coldplay, Billy Gibbons, Brian Setzer and Mike Campbell.
-While it’s hard to get tickets to the top acts, the Troubadour hosts several shows each week.
+In the following years were music acts like Guns N’ Roses, Mötley Crüe, Radiohead, and Fiona Apple.
+Fast forward to the 21st Century with more big acts like Coldplay, Billy Gibbons, Brian Setzer, and Mike Campbell.
+While getting tickets to the top acts is complex, the Troubadour hosts several weekly shows.

 Whisky A Go Go